Jury trial: Ireland

 In the Republic of Ireland, a common law jurisdiction, jury trials are available for criminal cases before the Circuit Court, Central Criminal Court and defamation cases, consisting of twelve jurors.

-Juries only decide questions of fact; they have no role in criminal sentencing in criminal cases or awarding damages in libel cases.
+Juries only decide questions of fact; they have no role in criminal sentencing in criminal cases however they do have a role in awarding damages in defamation cases.
 It is not necessary that a jury be unanimous in its verdict.
 In civil cases, a verdict may be reached by a majority of nine of the twelve members.
 In a criminal case, a verdict need not be unanimous where there are not fewer than eleven jurors if ten of them agree on a verdict after considering the case for a reasonable time.

 Juries are selected from a jury panel, which is picked at random by the county registrar from the electoral register.
 The principal statute regulating the selection, obligations and conduct of juries is the Juries Act 1976 as amended by the Civil Law (Miscellaneous Provisions) Act 2008, which scrapped the upper age limit of 70.
 Juries are not paid, nor do they receive travel expenses.
 They do receive lunch for the days that they are serving; however, for jurors in employment, their employer is required to pay them as if they were present at work.

 For certain terrorist and organised crime offences the Director of Public Prosecutions may issue a certificate that the accused be tried by the Special Criminal Court composed of three judges instead of a jury, one from the District Court, Circuit Court and High Court.